19 Best Egg Laying Chicken Breeds: With Name and Pictures

 • Save

 It’s a crossbreed between the Dutch Landrace and the Asian jungle fowl that originated in Holland.
-The Barnevelder chicken is known for producing beautiful dark brown eggs.
+The Barnevelder chicken is famous for laying beautiful dark brown eggs.

 They begin laying eggs at around 6–7 months old and can produce up to 150–200 eggs per year.
 Barnevelder eggs are large and weigh around 60–65 grams.

-These Barnevelder hens have a moderate tendency to become broody and are known for their friendly and docile temperament.
+These Barnevelder hens have a moderate tendency to become broody and are known for their friendly and calm temperament.

 The male chicken is 6.6-7.7 lbs, while the female is 5.5-6.2 lbs.
 They are docile, friendly, and curious birds but are broody occasionally.